SBC-Collaboration/SBC-RunControl/docs/data_format.md

 - **stop_time** (`TIMESTAMP(3)`): Timestamp of the event stop.
 - **trigger_source** (`VARCHAR(100)`, `NOT NULL`): Name of trigger's first fault.

-## Event info
+## Event Info
-This data is saved in the SBC binary format using `SBCBinaryFormat` library.
+This data is saved in the SBC binary format using `SBCBinaryFormat` library, named `event_info.sbc` in the event data folder.
+It can be read into a python dictionary of numpy arrays.
+Each array will only have 1 row.
 The data structure is:
 - **ev_number** (`uint32`, 3): A list of date, run number, and event number of current event.
 For example, for Run 20240101_0 Event 0, this list would be `[20240101, 0, 0]`.
 - **ev_livetime** (`uint64`): Event livetime in milliseconds.
 This is the time from when all modules are ready to